-II.G1.2.
-Receivable from own subsidiaries (AB FZCO and AB DMCC)
+II.G1.2 Receivables from own subsidiaries (AB FZCO and AB DMCC)

-Included in the statement of financial position are Trade and Other Receivables of US\$ 4.033.727, including as per breakdown in Note 19, Receivables from Own Subsidiaries amounting to US\$1.417.310 as at 31 December 2023.
-This amount comprises balances receivable from two subsidiaries, of US\$1.400.620 and U\$16.690, respectively.
+Trade and Other Receivables at 31 December 2024 total US\$5.028.697 (2023: US\$4.033.727), including receivables from subsidiaries AB FZCO and AB DMCC amounting to US\$1.468.982 (US\$1.402.321 and US\$66.661 respectively) (Note 19).
 No impairment allowances were recorded.

-We were unable to obtain sufficient appropriate audit evidence on the valuation of these receivables, in particular whether impairment allowances were required, for impairments existing at the financial statements date.
-In arriving at this conclusion, due consideration was taken of the actual past and potential future financial effects, direct and indirect, on the group - in particular the debtor subsidiaries, but also in respect of the Company's ability and willingness to exert successful efforts to recover these balances - of the questionable acts and their consequences described in Note 3, which cannot be reasonably estimated or foreseen as of the date of this report.
+We were unable to obtain sufficient appropriate audit evidence regarding valuation, particularly whether impairment allowances were required for impairments existing at the reporting date.
+In reaching this conclusion, we considered the actual and potential future financial effects of the questionable acts described in Note 3 on the group as a whole, including the debtor subsidiaries, and the Company's ability and willingness to recover these balances.
+These effects cannot be reasonably estimated as at the date of this report.